Cover Letter Hacks

 Cover letters are your introduction to a potential employer.
 Based on the contents and the presentation of your cover letter, you can either make or break an opportunity to land the job of your dreams.
 Don’t blow it by submitting a slapdash, half-baked summary that covers the bare essentials and reads like an owner’s manual.
-Instead, follow some of the tips below to ensure your cover letter doesn’t get.
+Instead, follow some of the cover letter hacks below to ensure your cover letter doesn’t get ditched.

 Getting noticed by a hiring manager isn’t always about your skill, level of experience, or education.
 Sometimes, it’s about who you know.
 Dropping the name of a mutual contact can help put you over the top with an employer, but you also want to be careful not to bury that fact so deep that it gets overlooked.
 If you’re friends with or have worked with someone your potential employer knows, mention this in the very first sentence of your cover letter.
 It’ll instantly set you apart from all of the other applicants in the pile.

 2. Focus on story

 Consider how many cover letters an employer reads on a given day when there’s a hot opportunity available.
 Bearing this in mind, try to craft your cover letter with content that’ll make it a stand-out among the rest.
 If you can tell a story, you stand a much better chance of being remembered than someone who simply lays out the boring facts.
 Including professional anecdotes in your cover letter can accomplish the sometimes impossible task of getting a potential employer to identify with you.
 The more they relate, the better your chances.

 3. Keep it formal